The upper back wings tremble when touched, aflutter, when you move or when the piece is subjected to any movement (watch our video).

-Developed by the French for butterflies, dragonflies, and flower jewelry, the French term en tremblant sets the piece in motion, and is seen in brooches, crowns and tiaras of the 19th century.
-This new use is highly wearable, and the perfect size.
+Developed by the French for butterflies, dragonflies, and certain flower jewelry, the French term en Tremblant sets the piece in motion and is seen in pins, crowns, and tiaras of the 19th century.
+The poised in-air flutter of wings of this dragonfly is highly wearable, and an ideal size for drama and attention.

 There are mountain people, lake people, ocean people.
 I’m an ocean person.
 Grew up summers on a white sand beach in Maine.
 My Dad had boats, sail boats, motor boats, and a fleet of row boats.
 We travelled the ocean thousands of times.
 Once, in my youth, my dad took one of his motor boats to the lake.
 He put it in at Sebago Lake and we travelled up the Songo River and Songo Locks.
 I was five that summer.